On the Fairness of Normalized p-Means for Allocating Goods and Chores: Allocating Chores

 Note that, using~\Cref{lemma:div-to-indiv} and~\Cref{theorem:chore-EF1-result} we obtain the following corollary which tightens the result of~\Cref{theorem:div-chore-prop} for the case of $n=2$ agents and divisible chores. \begin{corollary} For $n=2$ agents with additive costs over divisible chores, and all $p \geq 2$, any allocation that minimizes the normalized $p$-mean of disutilities is envy-free. \end{corollary}

-We conclude by presenting the limitations of optimizing normalized $p$-means for indivisible chores.
+We conclude by presenting some impossibility results for allocations that optimize the normalized $p$-means for indivisible chores.

-\begin{theorem} For $n \geq 2$ agents with additive costs over indivisible chores, and all $p < 2$, there exist instances such that every allocation that minimizes the normalized $p$-mean of disutilities is not $\PROPone$ (and hence not $\EFone$).
-For $n > 2$ agents with additive costs over indivisible chores, and all $p \geq 2$, there exist instances such that every allocation that minimizes the normalized $p$-mean of disutilities is not $\PROPone$ (and hence not $\EFone$). \end{theorem} \begin{proof} For the $p < 2$ case, we construct instances with $n=2$ agents; these constructions can be extended to work for any number of agents by adding agents that have a cost of zero for all chores.
-We split the proof into three cases based on the value of $p$.
+\begin{theorem} For $n=2$ agents with additive costs over indivisible chores, and all $p < 2$, there exist instances such that every allocation that minimizes the normalized $p$-mean of disutilities is not $\PROPone$ (and hence not $\EFone$). \end{theorem}